casiez/libparamtuner/Readme.md

 # libParamTuner

-Cross-platform library to easily tune parameters in C++ and Java apps using xml files.
-It avoid repetitively compile a whole software every time we need to change a constant value inside the source code.
+Cross-platform library to ease the interactive tuning of parameters without the need to recompile code.

 ## C++ Library